 ELIGIBILITY AND ENROLLMENT .
 75

-INITIALLY ELIGIBLE AND WHEN COVERAGE BEGINS NEWLY ELIGIBLE DEPENDENTS SPECIAL ENROLLMENT .
-76 .
-77
+INITIALLY ELIGIBLE AND WHEN COVERAGE BEGINS NEWLY ELIGIBLE DEPENDENTS SPECIAL ENROLLMENT 76 77

 ANNUAL OPEN ENROLLMENT PERIOD DOCUMENTATION OF ELIGIBILITY

 WHEN COVERAGE ENDS .
 79

-AGREEMENT TERMINATION MEMBER EMPLOYER TERMINATION WHAT HAPPENS WHEN YOU ARE NO LONGER ELIGIBLE WHAT HAPPENS WHEN YOUR BENEFICIARIES ARE NO LONGER ELIGIBLE OTHER CAUSES OF TERMINATION FAMILY AND MEDICAL LEAVE .
-79 .
-79 .
-80 .
-80 .
-81
+AGREEMENT TERMINATION MEMBER EMPLOYER TERMINATION WHAT HAPPENS WHEN YOU ARE NO LONGER ELIGIBLE WHAT HAPPENS WHEN YOUR BENEFICIARIES ARE NO LONGER ELIGIBLE OTHER CAUSES OF TERMINATION FAMILY AND MEDICAL LEAVE LEAVE OF ABSENCE 79 79 80 80 81

-COBRA CONTINUATION OF COVERAGE .
-83
+COBRA CONTINUATION OF COVERAGE

 OTHER CONTINUATION OPTIONS .
 85

 GENERAL PROVISIONS AND LEGAL NOTICES .
 86

-CHOICE OF FORUM GOVERNING LAW LIMITATIONS ON LIABILITY NEWBORNS' AND MOTHERS' HEALTH PROTECTION ACT - STATEMENT OF .
-86 .
-86
+CHOICE OF FORUM GOVERNING LAW LIMITATIONS ON LIABILITY NEWBORNS' AND MOTHERS' HEALTH PROTECTION ACT - STATEMENT OF 86 86

-RIGHTS .
-86
+RIGHTS 86

 NO WAIVER NONASSIGNMENT

-NONASSIGNMENT
+NOTICES 87

-PLAN SPONSOR IS AGENT
+PLAN SPONSOR IS AGENT.

 RELATIONSHIP TO BLUE CROSS AND BLUE SHIELD ASSOCIATION REPRESENTATIONS ARE NOT WARRANTIES

-RIGHT TO RECEIVE AND RELEASE NECESSARY INFORMATION AND MEDICA AL
+RIGHT TO RECEIVE AND RELEASE NECESSARY INFORMATION AND MEDIC AL

-RECORDS
+RECORDS TAX TREATMENT

-TAX TREATMENT
+WHEN BENEFITS ARE AVAILABLE

-WOMEN'S HEALTH AND CANCER RIGHTS
+WOMEN'S HEALTH AND CANCER RIGHTS 89

 DEFINITIONS .
 91

 APPENDIX: VALUE-ADDED SERVICES .
 97

 DIABETES MANAGEMENT .
 97

-DISCLOSURE STATEMENT PATIENT PROTECTION ACT .
-98
+DISCLOSURE STATEMENT PATIENT PROTECTION ACT 98

 WHAT ARE MY RIGHTS AND RESPONSIBILITIES AS A CLAIMANT OF REGENCE BLUECROSS BLUESHIELD OF OREGON?
 3 HOW DO I ACCESS CARE IN THE EVENT OF AN EMERGENCY?
-9 HOW WILL I KNOW IF MY BENEFITS CHANGE OR ARE TERMINATED?)
-WHAT HAPPENS IF I AM RECEIVING CARE AND MY DOCTOR IS NO LONGER A CONTRACTING PROVIDER?)
-COMPLAINT AND APPEALS: IF I AM NOT SATISFIED WITH MY HEALTH PLAN OR PROVIDER WHAT CAN I DO TO FILE A COMPLAINT OR GET OUTSIDE ASSISTANCE?)
-HOW CAN I PARTICIPATE IN THE DEVELOPMENT OF YOUR CORPORATE POLICIES AND PRACTICES? l WHAT ARE YOUR PRIOR AUTHORIZATION AND UTILIZATION MANAGEMENT CRITERIA? l HOW ARE IMPORTANT DOCUMENTS (SUCH AS MY MEDICAL RECORDS) KEPT CONFIDENTIAL?
+HOW WILL I KNOW IF MY BENEFITS CHANGE OR ARE TERMINATED?
+9 WHAT HAPPENS IF I AM RECEIVING CARE AND MY DOCTOR IS NO LONGER A CONTRACTING PROVIDER?
+9 COMPLAINT AND APPEALS: IF I AM NOT SATISFIED WITH MY HEALTH PLAN OR PROVIDER WHAT CAN I DO TO FILE A COMPLAINT OR GET OUTSIDE ASSISTANCE?)
+HOW CAN I PARTICIPATE IN THE DEVELOPMENT OF YOUR CORPORATE POLICIES AND PRACTICES?
+10' 1 WHAT ARE YOUR PRIOR AUTHORIZATION AND UTILIZATION MANAGEMENT CRITERIA?
+1 HOW ARE IMPORTANT DOCUMENTS (SUCH AS MY MEDICAL RECORDS) KEPT • CONFIDENTIAL?
 2 MY NEIGHBOR HAS A QUESTION ABOUT THEIR POLICY WITH YOU AND DOESN'T SPEAK ENGLISH VERY WELL.
 CAN YOU HELP?
 102 2 WHAT ADDITIONAL INFORMATION CAN I GET FROM YOU UPON REQUEST?102 2 WHAT OTHER SOURCE CAN I TURN TO FOR MORE INFORMATION ABOUT YOUR COMPANY?
 102 2